alexpotter1/Weight-Tracker/Design/Data Progression.md

 ![Data Storyboard 2](Diagrams/data_diagram_2.jpeg?raw=true "Data Storyboard 2")

 #### Swift code and Xcode files
 This storyboard now includes the *"XIB"* files that define a user interface for Mavericks and older OS X versions.
-This is confirmed to work with the client's computer.
+This is confirmed to work with the client's computer, thus meeting the following requirements in the specification:

+* **5**: The application must launch and run effectively, without significant delays or crashes.

 *"XIB"* files are used in this project to be linked with one controller class; the class is set as the *"File's Owner"*, meaning that it can fully manipulate and interact with the objects in the XIB file.
 This means that there are a lot more XIB files as the design has changed to have multiple windows, each with their own controller classes.